odoo/o-spreadsheet/doc/extending/xlsx/xlsx_import.md

 - Style :
   - col/row style.
 We apply the style on each cell of the row/col. (NW)
 - Borders :
-  - most border styles.
-We only support thin borders, and will convert every other border style to thin border.
   - diagonal borders
 - Align :
   - some horizontal alignments.
 We only support left/right/center.
 Other types will be converted as follows: